 Get started with Kotlin

 Before you start working with Kotlin, make sure that the plugin is enabled.
 The plugin is bundled with IntelliJ IDEA and is activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings/Preferences dialog Ctrl+Alt+S as described in Manage plugins.
+If the plugin is not activated, enable it on the Plugins page of the IDE settings Ctrl+Alt+S as described in Manage plugins.

 IntelliJ IDEA provides first-class support for Kotlin.
 It includes Kotlin-specific project templates, coding assistance, refactorings, debugging, analysis tools and so on.
 Most of the Java tools are available for Kotlin, so, for example, if you know how to use Java debugger or refactorings, your experience will be enough to use these in Kotlin.
 In this topic, you will find the instructions to get started with Kotlin in IntelliJ IDEA.